rekmarks/chain-end/README.md

-# smart-contract-deployment-manager
+# chain-end
-For programmatically deploying an arbitrary number of pre-compiled smart contracts
+For programmatically deploying an arbitrary number of pre-compiled smart contracts, and, Soon:tm:, interacting with them in all sorts of fun ways.

 ## usage